navisens/NaviDocs/README.md

 # NaviDocs
 How does Navisens work?
 Tutorials, quick starts, and extensive documentation on all our newest and latest features!

-### Navisens Mini Tutorial/Quickstart (aka “The Beer Test”)
-The purpose of this tutorial is to become familiar with the Navisens SDK in the time it takes you to drink approximately one standard size beer 🍺.

-This tutorial will give you a quick overview of Navisens, the types of applications our technology supports, explain a few navigation concepts, and get right into building an app!

-To get the most out of this mini tutorial, you should have some previous app development and beer drinking experience.

-Short on beer?
-Skip the fine print and get straight to the code!
-Click [here if you want to develop for Android](/BEER.Android.md), or [here if you want to develop for iOS](/BEER.iOS.md).

 ## Quick Links

 **Quickstart**: The quick and easy way for beginners of mobile app development, and those unfamiliar with our Plugins system!